zencart/documentation/content/user/products/products_misc.md

 ---
 ### Can a product be listed in more than one category?
 Yes.
 If you haven't created it yet, set up the product that you want to be listed in two or more categories.
-Go to the category in which you put that product (Admin > Catalog > Categories/Products) where you will see a row of icons towards the right, one of which is a white "c" in a blue circle.
+Go to the category in which you put that product, using Admin > Catalog > Categories/Products.
+There you will see a row of icons towards the right, one of which is a white "c" in a blue circle.
 Click on that and you can copy a product to another category.

 There are two types of copy: linked or duplicated.
 In the former case the product shows in both categories but there's only one instance, so any changes will affect both.
 In the latter case a new, identical product is created, which can then be changed independently of the original.